Night of chaos, destruction in Portland as protesters set fire at Justice Center in response to George Floyd’s death

 MORE: Americans wake up to another day of uncertainty after a night of fire and outrage

-Portland police said there were three shooting reported in connection with the protest locally with two victims.
+Portland police said there was one shooting in connection with the protest locally with two victims.
 The first occurred downtown, according to police, and the second near Farragut Park.

 "The third incident location is being determined but believed to be related to the demonstration," police said.